pubnub/pubnub-mcp-server/resources/sdk_docs/python_files.md

 ```

 Parameters:
-- channel (required)
-  Type: String, Default: n/a
-  Channel to list files.
+- channel (required, String): Channel to list files for.
-- limit
-  Type: Int, Default: n/a
-  Number of elements to return.
+- limit (Int): Number of elements to return.
-- next
-  Type: String, Default: n/a
-  Server-provided pagination token for forward pagination.
+- next (String): Server-provided cursor for forward pagination.

 ### Sample code